Yunshan-CAI/Secret-Whisper/README.md

-# Secret Whisperer
+# Secret Whisper

-Secret Whisperer is a web application that allows users to share and manage their secrets.
+Secret Whisper is a web application that allows users to share and manage their secrets.
 Users can log in using either traditional username and password or Google account authentication.

 ## Features